phagetech/seq2seq-for-microbial-growth/README.md

 # Using early measurements to predict bacterial growth with sequence-to-sequence models

-This repository contains the implementation of experiments described in the research paper **[Insert Paper Title]**.
+This repository contains the implementation of experiments described in the research paper **[Rojas et al](#citation)**.
 The experiments are implemented using Jupyter Notebooks for ease of understanding and reproducibility.

 ## Repository Structure
 ### **`notebooks/`**